Snorkel With Whale Sharks and Explore Raja Ampat, From Two Remote Resorts

 And yes, there is snorkeling available on the excellent house reef for your afternoons and evenings.
 It is also a good spot to do some night snorkeling.
 One guided night snorkel is included, and it is a great place to see the rare Epaulette Walking Sharks.

 You may have heard of the incredible underwater biodiversity of the Coral Triangle area of Indonesia.
 Well, Raja Ampat is known to have the most species of marine life in all of the Coral Triangle.
-There are nearly 1,500 species of reef fish, 600 species of hard corals, seven giant clam species, seven species of sea turtles, and 57 species of mantis shrimp.
+There are nearly 1,500 species of reef fish, 600 species of hard corals, seven giant clams species, seven species of sea turtles, and 57 species of mantis shrimp.
 And pelagic life is abundant in the area.

-On both the house reef, and the many other reefs close-by that you will visit by boat, you can expect to experience healthy coral gardens dense with hard and soft corals in perfect snorkeling depths.
+On both the house reef, and the many other reefs close by that you will visit by boat, you can expect to see healthy coral gardens dense with hard and soft corals in perfect snorkeling depths.
 In fact Raja Ampat is known for excellent snorkeling in particular because of the amount of life on the shallow reefs.
 You will find large volumes and varieties of fish schools, and will have good chances seeing bigger fish such as manta rays, reef sharks, and schools of barracuda and jacks.

 Why is there so much life around the Papua Explorers Resort?
 The resort is located on the edge of the Dampier Strait, in the central region of a marine protected area.
 The strait pumps nutrient rich waters through the area which supports an abundance of marine life, large and small.